Security planning for LLM-based applications

 Threat: Users can modify the system-level prompt restrictions to "jailbreak" the LLM and overwrite previous controls in place.

 As a result of the vulnerability, an attacker can create malicious input to manipulate LLMs into unknowingly execute unintended actions.
 There are two types of prompt injection direct and indirect.
-Direct prompt injections, also known as jail breaking, occur when an attacker overwrites or reveal underlying system prompt.
+Direct prompt injections, also known as jail breaking, occur when an attacker overwrites or reveals underlying system prompt.
 Jail breaking allows attackers to exploit backend systems.

 Indirect prompt injections occur when LLM accepts input from external sources like websites or files.
 Attackers may embed a prompt injection in the external content.

-Affected Asset(s) Chat Bot Service, Routing Microservice, Conversational Microservice, Azure OpenAI GPT3.5 Model, Search API RAG microservice
+Affected Asset(s) Chat Bot Service, Routing Microservice, Conversational Microservice, Azure OpenAI GPT3.5 Model, Search API RAG microservice.

 Mitigation: